 Professor of Environmental Law, Faculty of Law, University of Tasmania

-Jan McDonald is New Star Professor of Environmental Law at the University of Tasmania’s Faculty of Law.
+Jan is New Star Professor of Environmental Law at the University of Tasmania’s Faculty of Law.
 She has taught, researched and published widely across a range of environmental law issues, with a particular interest in law reform to promote socio-ecological resilience to the impacts of climate change.
 Jan is immediate Part President of the National Environmental Law Association and has served as a member of the Tasmanian Climate Action Council.

 [How] can biodiversity offset policies promote conservation on private land?